SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Experimental Methodology

-Two contrasting dietary treatments were implemented to maximize differences in ruminal fermentation patterns and methane production rates, enabling assessment of sensor sensitivity across the range of concentrations expected in commercial beef production.
-Dietary selection was based on established relationships between substrate composition and enteric methane production pathways.
-Bonita received a high-grain diet while Brittany received a high-forage diet, as detailed in Table~\ref{tab:diet-characteristics}.
+Two contrasting dietary treatments were implemented to maximize differences in ruminal fermentation patterns and methane production rates (Table~\ref{tab:diet-characteristics}).
 High-grain diets typically reduce methane production by 15-30\% compared to forage-based systems due to shifts in volatile fatty acid production and reduced fiber fermentation~\citep{beauchemin2011mitigation}.
 Both diets meet or exceed NRC nutrient requirements for maintenance in mature beef cattle.
-Feed was provided \textit{ad libitum} to ensure unrestricted intake patterns representative of commercial feeding practices.